-Additionally, students must complete Fellowship Timesheets during the fellowship time period and turn in the forms directly to Jennifer Gordon, Esq., Director of Public Interest Programs in the Public Interest Law Center.
+Additionally, students must complete Fellowship Timesheets during the fellowship time period and turn in the forms directly to Jennifer Gordon, Esq., Director of Public Interest Programs in the Public Interest Programs.

 For Fellowship Applications, Timesheets, and other documentation, please visit our Resources Page.

-Each spring, the Public Interest Law Center hosts Public Interest Law Day.
-The next event is planned for February 2017.
+Each spring, the Public Interest Programs hosts Public Interest Law Day.
+The next event is planned for February 2024.
 Public Interest Law Day brings public interest and government employers to campus to share their experiences and speak to students about their work.
 The purpose of the event is to educate law students about opportunities in the field of public interest law and to encourage their participation in the community.